Kapesteon/Container37/README.md

 >Sometimes this project doesn't run well on Windows (regarding certificates)

 *I cannot start a secure connection if I use the `docker-compose` method*
->As of today (20/04/2022), tigervnc doesn't not support VeNCrypt which noVNC requires, more info [here](https://github.com/novnc/noVNC/issues/1230) and [here](https://www.auto.tuwien.ac.at/~mkoegler/index.php/tlsvnc)
+>As of today (20/04/2022), tigervnc does not support VeNCrypt which noVNC requires, more info [here](https://github.com/novnc/noVNC/issues/1230) and [here](https://www.auto.tuwien.ac.at/~mkoegler/index.php/tlsvnc)

 ## Images